No-holds-barred comedian Joan Rivers dies at age 81

 "RIP Joan Rivers.
 Being publicly told that my dress is hideous will never feel quite as awesome," she tweeted.

-(In this corrected version of the story, the date of Robin Williams's death has been changed to Aug.
+(This story was corrects date of Robin Williams death to Aug.
 11 from Aug.
-13 in paragraph five)
+13 in paragraph 5)

 (Additonal reporting by Eric Kelsey and Piya Sinha-Roy in Los Angeles; Editing by Jonathan Oatis, Ken Wills and Sonya Hepinstall)